yezkez10/wintech-project/README.md

 Uniqlo clone

 ## Instructions:
+To run,

-To run, type in the terminal:
+Type in the terminal:
 1. `cd ecommerce-app`
 2. `npm install` (if npm command not found)
 3. `npm start`

-4. Runs on local host
+Runs on local host

 ## Workflow:
 ### Frontend